Alan Young (lawyer): Freedom of expression

-Beyond the obscenity and drug literature cases, Young has also championed numerous free speech issues, including the right of aggrieved patients to picket on hospital property and the right of journalists to protect their sources.
+Beyond the obscenity and drug literature cases, Young also championed numerous free speech issues, including the right of aggrieved patients to picket on hospital property and the right of journalists to protect their sources.
 He was also retained to represent the interests of the art galleries with respect to the operation and impact of child pornography laws.

 Young also exercised his free speech rights by writing biweekly newspaper columns for the Toronto Star and for Now Magazine between the years of 2002 and 2006.
-His first column for the Toronto Star triggered a great deal of hate mail from monarchists ("Queen is Hardly a Victim", Toronto Star, June 23, 2002) and his first column for Now Magazine resulted in the police issuing a libel notice ("Sliding Scales", Now Magazine, November 20, 2003).
-Continuing on this path of stirring up debate, Young published a critique of the legal profession in 2003 in a book called "Justice Defiled: Perverts, Pot Heads, Serial Killers and Lawyers."
+His first column for the Toronto Star, "Queen is Hardly a Victim", triggered a great deal of hate mail from monarchists.
+His first column for Now Magazine, "Sliding Scales", resulted in the police issuing a libel notice.
+Continuing on this path of stirring up debate, Young published a critique of the legal profession in 2003 in his book Justice Defiled: Perverts, Pot Heads, Serial Killers and Lawyers.
 In the preface to the book, he noted that he chose to write an offensive book as a form of "professional suicide note," as he wanted to expose all the blemishes and warts of the profession.

 Helping individuals with mental disorders

-Over the past 25 years, Young has assisted dozens of individuals with mental disorders resolve emerging conflicts with family members and state officials.
-More specifically, he has assisted in preventing child apprehension proceedings from being commenced, in obtaining social assistance and disability benefits, in challenging involuntary committal to psychiatric hospitals in mediating family conflicts and in securing treatment options for paranoid schizophrenics to prevent the laying of criminal charges for minor offences.
-Most of this work was done to prevent the escalation of conflict into legal proceedings; however, Young has also represented the interests of the mentally disordered in university discipline proceedings and police discipline proceedings.
+During his career, Young assisted dozens of individuals with mental disorders resolve emerging conflicts with family members and state officials.
+More specifically, he assisted in preventing child apprehension proceedings from being commenced, in obtaining social assistance and disability benefits, in challenging involuntary committal to psychiatric hospitals in mediating family conflicts and in securing treatment options for paranoid schizophrenics to prevent the laying of criminal charges for minor offences.
+Most of this work was done to prevent the escalation of conflict into legal proceedings; however, Young also represented the interests of the mentally disordered in university discipline proceedings and police discipline proceedings.

 One case that aptly summarizes Young's dedication to assisting those with mental disorders is R v Taylor.
 In 1992, he was appointed as amicus curiae by the Ontario Court of Appeal to assist a mentally-disordered appellant who was self-represented.
 As a result of this case, significant changes were made to operating test used by courts to determine when an individual is unfit to stand trial and with this test, there is greater due process protections for the trial rights of disordered accused persons.